 “Give me a low E on the octave below middle C,” I tell MJ on the MOOG.

 He hits a solid single note.
 I crank the peg until it creates a sustained harmonic.

 They all nod, Knobs nodding.

 I show them how to tune the other strings, pairing sequential strings with the higher seventh on the next higher string, then working back up the fifth frets paired with the open string below the fifth.
 Everyone practices tuning.
 MJ starts playing major chords on the keyboard.
 It all blends together.

 “Always tune by ear.
 The keyboard will give you the lower E to start with.
-Once you hear the sustain, adjust the string you are tuning for the fullest sustain.
+Once you hear the sustain, adjust the string you are tuning for the fullest harmonic.
 If the sound engineer thinks you’re out of tune with the rest of the band he will block your feed to all the speakers except the monitor at your feet.
 Only you will hear the monitor.
 Quickly tune yourself and the sound man will bring you back up in the main speakers.
 We will be playing outdoors.
 Don’t worry.
 The acoustics will be screwed.
 Stand in front of your monitor.
 Once you trust your sound, you can move around.
 Know how your sound is coming through and if it sounds off, retreat to the monitor.”

 The Knobs are completely bewildered by all this direction.
 Mike starts laughing at me bossing around adults.
 Jock looks like his head is whirling.
 MJ hits the opening notes to ‘Another One Bites the Dust’ on the MOOG, and Jock comes right in on bass.
 Tommy and Steve jump on the matching drums and repeat the funky beat.
 Billy is still tuning and looks bewildered, failing to come in.
 With Jock providing the bass base, MJ hits major chords and I sing, “And another one, and another one, and another one bites the dust.”